The Landlord's Tale

 When Roger was at Oxford he met a student called Emily.
 She was an ‘It girl,’ a woman possessed with a rare quality for which there is no suitable adjective.
 True to his chivalric backstory there was another rival for Emily’s affections, and so what had once seemed firmly in the bag was disturbed by the entrance of this better-looking interloper who excelled in sports and came from a superior family.
 Emily was at first bemused and then alarmed, and Roger decided to take a step back, leaving the field clear for the man he thought was the better candidate.

 Shortly afterwards, Emily was involved in a traffic accident in which her left leg was severely damaged.
 At first the Lothario was attentive in his hospital visits, but when they told her that her leg would have to be amputated below the knee, he came no more.
 Incensed by this lack of commitment, this lack of love for Emily, Roger rushed to the hospital and held her hand before the surgery and in all the days afterwards, when she grieved the loss of her limb.
 During those long vigils, Emily confessed that she had always loved Roger more, and had been hurt by his refusal to fight for her.
-I don’t know what passed between them as conversation during that time, but I suspect that Roger hd simply bowed to a latent inferiority complex - the same complex that keeps him so grounded and pleasant despite all his success.
+I don’t know what passed between them as conversation during that time, but I suspect that Roger had simply bowed to a latent inferiority complex - the same complex that keeps him so grounded and pleasant despite all his success.

 Their’s is a true and uncomplicated love story.
-Even in his seventies, he was telling me what his plans were for Valentine’s Day and his voice still quivered with the excitement he must have felt on his wedding day all those years since.
+Even in his seventies, he was telling me what his plans were for Valentine’s Day and his voice still quivered with the excitement he must have felt on his wedding day all those years ago.

 The Pardoner’s Tale

-Before long, Simon Bragg will be another seedy old man drinking in the snug in dirty clothes.
+Before long Simon Bragg will be another seedy old man drinking in the snug in dirty clothes.
 His will pardon his own loneliness by maintaining that the right woman just never came along, but how could he possibly know?
 He was always too busy lining up the next one to find out.

-Eventually he finished his drink and ran off to meet his valentine, forgetting to collect the limp and sorry bouquet from the garage forecourt that he had left on the bar.
+Eventually he finished his drink and ran off to meet his surviving valentine, forgetting to collect the limp and sorry bouquet from the garage forecourt that he had left on the bar.

 The Cook’s Tale

-There’s a thunderous clap from the kitchen as Perkin drops another pan.
+There is a thunderous clap from the kitchen as Perkin drops another pan.
 He has probably been drinking but I don’t mind it so much as people think.
 I’ve seen him sober and it’s no improvement.
 The way I see it, he’s out back, he cooks, he washes up and mops the floor before he leaves.
 As long as he doesn’t piss in the soup I’m prepared to forgive him his foibles.

 It is hard to get a word out of Perkin, but today I suspect that the dropped pan was more to do with nerves than Special Brew.
 Tonight he has a date, an event as rare as snowdrops in July, and I am rooting for this guy.
 He could be, as my wife keeps telling me, a real keeper.